freevoid/django-datafilters/README.rst

 Abstract
 ========

-Library to implement queryset filtering for django-powered websites without pain.
+Library to implement reusable queryset filtering for django-powered websites.

 This library provides a way to declaratively define filter specifications in a django-forms manner.
 Such forms can be used as ordinary django forms and they